What are offer prices?

 Transactional Video-on-demand (TVOD) pricing

 TVODs can be used with two main types of pricing strategies.
-The first is for unlimited access VODs.
+The first is for unlimited access to VODs.
 These work as a one-time purchase.
 Your customer pays the offer price, and will then have continuous access to the video you are offering.

 The second TVOD strategy is for rental offers.
 Here you can create different price points based on how long you want to grant access to a video for: